Dr. Nivedita Agarwal

 After finishing her PhD in 2015, she worked as a Postdoctoral Researcher for two years at the Chair of Information Systems – Innovation and Value creation.
 There she studied how the digital revolution is enabling newer forms of user innovations and service ecosystems.

 She has published articles in several peer reviewed academic journals such as the Journal of Business Research, IEEE Transactions on Engineering Management and International journal of Technology Management.
-Moreover, Nivedita also is an Associate Editor of the International Journal of Entrepreneurial Venturing.
+Moreover, Nivedita also is Editor-In-Chief of the International Journal of Entrepreneurial Venturing (IJEV).

 In May 2018, she joined the Chair of Technology Management as Assistant Professor.